JoseALermaIII/clashcallerbot-reddit/docs/source/getting_started/quickstart.rst

 to ``database = ClashCallerDatabase(config_file=config, root_user=True)``.
 This may get updated to be default later.

-Now, the MySQL-compatible database can be setup by running the :mod:`clashcallerbotreddit.database` directly from within terminal::
+Now, the MySQL-compatible database can be setup by running :mod:`clashcallerbotreddit.database` directly from within terminal::

     python3 -m clashcallerbotreddit.database